The WSC recognizes contributions to the field through the following awards:

 The Fellows Award – For individuals generally associated with the Western region who have made important contributions to the field of criminology

 - The June Morrison-Tom Gitchoff Founders Award – For significant improvement of the quality of justice

 The W.E.B.
 DuBois Award – For significant contributions to the field of racial and ethnic issues in criminology

 - The Meda Chesney-Lind Award– For significant contributions to scholarship or activism on the intersection of women and crime

 - The Richard Tewksbury Award– For significant contributions to scholarship or activism on the intersection of crime and sexuality

 - The Joseph E. Lohman Award – For outstanding service to the Western Society of Criminology

 - The President’s Award – For contributions to the field of criminology and positive influence on the current WSC president’s career

 Each year, the WSC solicits email nominations for all awards (other than the President’s Award).
 Anyone may submit a nomination.
 Neither the nominator nor the nominee needs to be a member of the WSC.
-Simply prepare a short biographical sketch of the nominee (100 words) and a link to the nominee’s online bio and curriculum vitae or résumé; or (2) if no online bio and curriculum vitae or résumé are available, submit a biographical sketch of the nominee (400 words maximum) explaining why the person is deserving of the particular award.
+Simply either (1) prepare a short biographical sketch of the nominee (100 words) and a link to the nominee’s online bio and curriculum vitae or résumé; or (2) if no online bio and curriculum vitae or résumé are available, submit a biographical sketch of the nominee (400 words maximum) explaining why the person is deserving of the particular award.

-Nominations are due each year on or about June 1st.
-Nominations should be sent via email to Aili.Malm@csulb.edu.
+Nominations should be sent via email to Jennifer Sumner.